Planning Democracy SCIO is working for a fair and inclusive planning system in Scotland.

 Who we are

-Our Board of Trustees is seven-strong, chaired by Clare Symonds, and supported by a strong network of members and advisers.
+We have a Board of Trustees, chaired by Clare Symonds, and supported by a strong network of supporters and advisers.
 Until recently we have operated on a purely voluntary basis, but our activities are now supported by a Community Network Coordinator and we are actively planning to grow further in the future.
 We all share a belief that a robust, democratic planning system is crucial for shaping fairer and more sustainable places.
 Read our Trustee biographies.

 What we do

-Our mission is to undertake practical and academic research on the state of community participation in the Scottish planning system; campaign for a just and open decision making; and promote practical changes for a more equitable, inclusive and transparent planning system.
+Campaigns: We carry out practical and academic research on the state of community participation in the Scottish planning system; we work with many communities throughout Scotland to try to understand where the problems lie and how we can change things; we campaign for a just and open decision making; and promote practical changes for a more equitable, inclusive and transparent planning system.

 We often get inquiries from people asking us to help with individual applications and circumstances.
 We understand how stressful it can be and try to help as much as we can by putting you in touch with others who have experience of the planning system.
 Read Walter’s account of his feelings when he was facing a public local inquiry and how Planning Democracy helped.
 Get in touch here.